ibm-cloud-docs/key-protect/create-import-tokens.md

 |region|**Required**.
 The region abbreviation, such as us-south or eu-gb, that represents the geographic area where your {{site.data.keyword.keymanagementserviceshort}} instance resides.
 For more information, see [Regional service endpoints](/docs/key-protect?topic=key-protect-regions#service-endpoints).|
 |IAM_token|**Required**.
 Your {{site.data.keyword.cloud_notm}} access token.
 Include the full contents of the IAM token, including the Bearer value, in the curl request.
 For more information, see [Retrieving an access token](/docs/key-protect?topic=key-protect-retrieve-access-token).|
 |instance_ID|**Required**.
 The unique identifier that is assigned to your {{site.data.keyword.keymanagementserviceshort}} service instance.
 For more information, see [Retrieving an instance ID](/docs/key-protect?topic=key-protect-retrieve-instance-ID).|
-{: caption="Table 2.
-Describes the variables that are needed to retrieve an import token with the {{site.data.keyword.keymanagementserviceshort}} API." caption-side="top"}
+{: caption="Describes the variables that are needed to retrieve an import token with the {{site.data.keyword.keymanagementserviceshort}} API." caption-side="top"}

 A successful `GET api/v2/import_token` request retrieves the import token for your {{site.data.keyword.keymanagementserviceshort}} instance.
 The response body contains the metadata that is associated with your import token, such as its creation date and policy details.